alberand/Blog/content/setup_zephyr_for_stm32.md

     $ sh zephyr-sdk-0.10.0-setup.run
 ```

-The script will lead you through the installation process.
+The script will guide you through the installation process.
 The last thing to do
 is to define two environment variables which will be later used by the Zephyr's
 build system